 - 2.1.
-The Reimbursement Factor will be calculated in accordance with the Department for Transport Guidance using the DfT Reimbursement Calculator spreadsheet as circulated by DfT on 26th November 2019. - 2.2.
-The Area Type selected will be "PTE". - 2.3.
+The Reimbursement Factor will be calculated in accordance with the Department for Transport Guidance using the DfT Reimbursement Calculator spreadsheet as circulated by DfT on 30th November 2023. - 2.2.
+The Area Type selected will be "Urban". - 2.3.
 The Authority, for the year end review of the Average Fare Forgone ("AFF") applicable for the financial year, will recalculate reimbursement with updated

 - CPI and GDP deflator figures when these become available from the Office for National Statistics and HM Treasury, respectively. - 2.4.
-The Authority will estimate the change in the operator's average fare between 2005/6 and the equivalent fare in the payment period from the most appropriate data it has available.
+The Authority will estimate the change in the operator's average fare between 2019/20 and the equivalent fare in the payment period from the most appropriate data it has available.
 The Authority will take into account any data supplied by the operator for the purposes of calculating the change in fare if it can be shown that the data supplied is more likely to lead to reimbursement that satisfies the Authority's "no better off and no worse off" objective. - 2.5.
-In the circumstances where an operator has either significantly changed the nature of its services since the 2005/06 financial year or where an operator was not in operation during the 2005/06 financial year the Authority will apply a best estimate of the TCA-wide average change in nominal fare measured from 2005/06 to 2010/11 plus the operators actual change in fare from 2010/11 to 2020/221.
-This method is consistent with 'option 2' as detailed in the 'RF model' tab of the 'DfT Reimbursement Calculator'.
+In the circumstances where an operator has either significantly changed the nature of its services since the 2019/20 financial year or where an operator was not in operation during the 2019/20 financial year the Authority will apply a best estimate of the TCA-wide average change in nominal fare measured from 2019/20 to 2025/26.
+This method is consistent with option 2 in the 'General Inputs' tab of the 'DfT Reimbursement Calculator', labelled 'New Operator'.